-- Chair – Find a more comfortable chair if possible, but more importantly, sit in a posture that encourages you to maintain the natural S shape of your back.
+- Chair – Find a more comfortable chair if possible.
+But more importantly, sit in a posture that encourages you to maintain the natural ‘S’ shape of your back.
 Avoid slouching on a couch and leaving your device in your lap, as this could cause neck and low back discomfort.

-- Walking – We are now putting our bodies at risk of slips, trips, falls, and neck discomfort when we walk and talk, text, scroll, tweet, etc. Its really easy with most devices to get a low-cost headset and use talk to text features.
+- Walking – We are now putting our bodies at risk of slips, trips, falls, and neck discomfort when we walk and talk, text, scroll, tweet, etc. It’s really easy with most devices to get a low-cost headset and use talk-to-text features.
 Consider waiting to check your texts and emails until you are not physically moving.

 - Driving – Laws in many regions make cell phone use illegal when driving.
 It can be more dangerous than drunk driving.
 This is partially due to the awkward postures you put yourself in to operate a vehicle while holding a device.
 Hands free, voice activated controls or simply turning your devices to airplane mode while driving are the way to go.

 - Take a Break – Years of evidence from sedentary work indicates we need micro breaks every 30-60 minutes.
-Evidence shows that any task handheld devices requiring more than 5-10 minutes at a time is more appropriate on a desktop (or at least a laptop) than a handheld device.
+Evidence shows that any task requiring more than 5-10 minutes at a time is more appropriate on a desktop (or at least a laptop) than a handheld device.

 - Eye Strain – The backlight on your device should mimic the natural lighting you are in.
 Avoid using your devices in total dark, which increases the amount our eyes have to work to balance the light.
 Consider adjusting the brightness of your small screen to more accurately mimic your environment and turn on a secondary light when it is dark.
 Again, taking a break from focusing on a small screen for prolonged periods will reduce eye strain.
 Android users may want to consider using the Twilight app to dim or turn off their screen’s backlight before bed in the evening.